Fulnek

 Fulnek (/cs/) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,500 inhabitants.
+It has about 5,400 inhabitants.
+It is located in the Nízký Jeseník range.

+In the 16th century, Fulnek became a centre of the Moravian Church.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Fulnek is the Church of the Holy Trinity, which is among the most valuable Baroque buildings of the region.

 Administrative division

 Fulnek consists of 11 municipal parts (in brackets population according to the 2021 census):